1987 Maryland train collision: The collision

 Amtrak train #94 was north-bound on track #2 of the electrified main line leading to Gunpow Interlocking.
 As Amtrak was approaching the interlocking, a “light” Conrail consist of three diesel-electric freight locomotives was running north-bound on parallel track #1 in a ferrying move (see photo to right for track identification).
 Gunpow Interlocking is fully signaled to govern train movements, with all signals mounted on signal bridges straddling the tracks, placing them in clear view of oncoming trains.

-Shortly before reaching the Gunpowder River bridge, track #1 merges left into track #2 through a number 20 turnout that is controlled by the interlocking.
+Shortly before reaching the Gunpow River bridge, track #1 merges left into track #2 through a number 20 turnout that is controlled by the interlocking.
 Home signals govern the approach legs of the turnout, with their most restrictive aspect being STOP.
 Unlike some interlocking arrangements, Gunpow had no provisions for derailing and stopping a car or locomotive that is about to foul a turnout that is aligned against it.

 At the time, track #1 was limited to a maximum speed of 80 mph for passenger trains, and a maximum of 50 mph for freight.
 As the Conrail freight consist was running light, it was authorized to travel at up to 60 mph.
 On the other hand, passenger train speeds as high as 125 mph were permitted on track #2.

 NTSB investigators determined that immediately prior to the collision, the interlocking had been properly configured for through movement on track #2.
 It was also determined the distant and home signals governing the track #2 approach to the interlocking were both indicating CLEAR, thus permitting Amtrak #94 to proceed through the interlocking at maximum authorized speed.
 At the same time, the distant and home signals governing track #1 leading to the interlocking were determined to be indicating APPROACH and STOP, respectively, thus requiring that Conrail reduce speed and come to a full stop before reaching the home signal.